Itinerary for 3 days and 2 nights to enjoy Kyoto, Nara, and Osaka to the fullest

 Yakushi-ji Temple

-Unfortunately, repeated fires destroyed most of the buildings, and only the eastern pagoda remains as it was when it was first built.
-The other buildings have been rebuilt.
+Unfortunately, repeated fires destroyed most of the buildings, and only the eastern pagoda remains in its original state.
+The other structures have been rebuilt.

-Yakushiji is home to nine national treasures and 26 important cultural properties, and it is still a temple with strong religious followers.
+Yakushiji is home to nine national treasures and 26 important cultural properties, and it remains a temple with a strong following of religious practitioners.

-After visiting this temple, why don't you visit the nearby Toshodaiji Temple?
+After visiting this temple, consider visiting the nearby Toshodaiji Temple.

 [Lunch] Around Nishinokyo Station